Dolphins host Steelers in Brian Flores' return to Miami

 SECOND(ARY) HELPING?

-Pittsburgh's victory over Tampa Bay was all the more stunning because of who the Steelers did it with in the secondary.
+Pittsburgh's victory over Tampa Bay was all the more stunning because of how the Steelers did it within the secondary.
 Pittsburgh held Brady in check despite not having four of its top five defensive backs, including star safety Minkah Fitzpatrick.

 Fitzpatrick and cornerbacks Cam Sutton (hamstring) and Levi Wallace (concussion) could return to face the Dolphins.
-Yet the play of substitutes Josh Jackson, Quincy Wilson and Elijah Riley gives Tomlin options down the road.
+Yet the play of substitutes Josh Jackson, Quincy Wilson, and Elijah Riley give Tomlin options down the road.

 "It's a mentality that we have here in Pittsburgh that we don't discount anyone, that everyone within our organization is viable," Tomlin said.
 "That's just the sentiment that we try to have at all levels, and when guys get an opportunity to ascend and make plays and positively contribute to a winning effort, it solidifies that."